mashiyathussain2/Fork_CPP/CodeChef/Practice Solutions/A Good Set/readme.md

 ## Input
 5

 1

 2

 3

 4

 5

 ## Output
 7

 1   2

 1   2   4

 1   2   4   16

 3   2   15  6   10

 ## Explanation

-Example 1 and 2.
+### Example 1 and 2 :
 Any set of size less than or equal to 2 is good by definition.

-Example 3 onwards.
+### Example 3 onwards :
 For each pair of elements in the set, you can see that their sum doesn't exist in the set.